How to take card payments

 Worth noting: taking credit card payments

-Credit card payments largely involve the same processes as other cards, except that credit card processing fees tend to be greater (typically 1.5-3% per transaction).
-Companies like American Express (Amex) charge around 4-5% per transaction.
+Credit card payments largely involve the same processes as other cards, except that credit card processing fees tend to be greater (typically 1.5-3.5% per transaction).

-Due to this, if your business is expecting to take a large volume of credit card payments – for example, you’re dealing with a large number of high value transactions – ensure you do a lot of research into the credit card processing fees that merchant service providers charge before you choose one.
+Due to this, if your business is expecting to take a large volume of credit card payments – for example, you’re dealing with a large number of high value transactions – be sure to do a lot of research into the credit card processing fees that merchant service providers charge before you choose one.

 How to take card payments online

-If you want to take online card payments, there are two methods of doing so: using a payment gateway or a payment facilitator.
+There are two methods of taking online card payments: using a payment gateway or a payment facilitator.

 Using a payment gateway to accept online payments